Biology of Diptera: Cave Diptera

-The Diptera fauna of caves includes species in Sphaeroceridae, Mycetophilidae, Psychodidae, Phoridae, Tipulidae, Trichoceridae, Heleomyzidae, Mycetophilidae and Culicidae.
+The Diptera fauna of caves includes species in Sphaeroceridae, Mycetophilidae, Psychodidae, Phoridae, Tipulidae, Trichoceridae, Heleomyzidae, and Culicidae.
 The main sources of food for cave Diptera are other insects, carrion and guano.
 Most are perhaps only troglophiles.

 Desert Diptera

 Desert diptera include specialised species of Psychodidae, Nemestrinidae, Therevidae, Scenopinidae and Bombyliidae.
 These groups are most diverse where dry sandy soils provide a suitable habitat for the larvae.

 Freshwater Diptera

 Larval stages of Diptera can be found in almost any aquatic or semiaquatic habitat They form an important fraction of the macro zoobenthos of most freshwater ecosystems. families are Chironomidae (very significant), Stratiomyidae, Ephydridae, Dixidae and Tipulidae.

 Soil dwelling Diptera

 Larval stages of many Diptera species can be found in soil and many species developing in other terrestrial habitats such as dung carrion or other pupate in soil.
 Chironomide, Sciaridae, Cecidomiidae are most abundant in terms of biomass Tipulidae and bibiobidae dominate.
 Many of them such as Bibionidae significantly may consume substantial amount of annual litter fall and contribute to soil organic matter transformation.